exosphere-project/exosphere/docs/adr/governance-model.md

 - Pro: The ASF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects.
-- Pro: The ASF model could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
+- Pro: Joining the ASF could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
 - Mixed: The ASF is a large organization with a lot of overhead, which could provide valuable resources and support but also introduce bureaucracy and slow down decision-making.